-- 1 SECTION 1.
+1 SECTION 1.
 Section 44-18-30 of the General Laws in Chapter 44-18 entitled "Sales and 2 Use Taxes - Liability and Computation" is hereby amended to read as follows: 3 44-18-30.
-Gross receipts exempt from sales and use taxes. -- There are exempted from 4 the taxes imposed by this chapter the following gross receipts: 5 (1) Sales and uses beyond constitutional power of state. - From the sale and from the storage, use, or other consumption in this state of tangible personal property the gross receipts 6 7 from the sale of which, or the storage, use, or other consumption of which, this state is prohibited from taxing under the Constitution of the United States or under the constitution of this state.
-8 9 (2) Newspapers.
-10 (i) From the sale and from the storage, use, or other consumption in this state of any - newspaper. - 12 (ii) "Newspaper" means an unbound publication printed on newsprint, which contains 13 news, editorial comment, opinions, features, advertising matter, and other matters of public 14 interest. - 15 (iii) "Newspaper" does not include a magazine, handbill, circular, flyer, sales catalog, or 16 similar item unless the item is printed for and distributed as a part of a newspaper. - 17 (3) School meals.
-From the sale and from the storage, use, or other consumption in this 18 state of meals served by public, private, or parochial schools, school districts, colleges, 19 universities, student organizations, and parent teacher associations to the students or teachers of a
+Gross receipts exempt from sales and use taxes [Effective December 31, 2014.] -- There are exempted from the taxes imposed by this chapter the following gross receipts: 4 5 (1) Sales and uses beyond constitutional power of state. - From the sale and from the 6 storage, use, or other consumption in this state of tangible personal property the gross receipts 7 from the sale of which, or the storage, use, or other consumption of which, this state is prohibited 8 from taxing under the Constitution of the United States or under the constitution of this state.
+9 (2) Newspapers. (i) From the sale and from the storage, use, or other consumption in this state of any

+- 10 (i) From the sale and from the storage, use, or other consumption in this state of any newspaper. - 12 (ii) "Newspaper" means an unbound publication printed on newsprint, that contains 13 news, editorial comment, opinions, features, advertising matter, and other matters of public 14 interest. - 15 (iii) "Newspaper" does not include a magazine, handbill, circular, flyer, sales catalog, or 16 similar item unless the item is printed for and distributed as a part of a newspaper. - 17 (3) School meals.
+From the sale and from the storage, use, or other consumption in this 18 state of meals served by public, private, or parochial schools, school districts, colleges,

-- 1 school, college, or university whether the meals are served by the educational institutions or by a - 2 food service or management entity under contract to the educational institutions. - 3 (4) Containers.
+- 1 universities, student organizations, and parent-teacher associations to the students or teachers of a - 2 school, college, or university whether the meals are served by the educational institutions or by a - 3 food service or management entity under contract to the educational institutions. - 4 (4) Containers.